skassam21/news-react-app/Solutions.md

 ## Application

+Our application was built with webpack and Reactjs.
+Further information about your application can be found on the readme.md

 Here are the list of pages:
 - First page gets to know your tastes and chooses a bunch of new channels to follow
 - Second page shows you the top stories for each news channel - you can sort them, change their order, and filter by channel